theTwist84/DarkLoader/README.md

 You can easily help us by building patches, no C# compiling required.
 Check out the [PatchEditor](https://github.com/dark-c0de/DarkLoader/wiki/Patch-Editor)

+## Setup
+* You need the CODEX 1.2 or 1.0 Siege DLL (Will remove the dependency on this for Division)

+## Usage
+* Put RogueLoader beside the exe of choice and run it.
+(Will add a Process List soon)
+* Change textboxes to your liking.

 ## Tested Versions
 * 1.0 Beta Build